the Twentieth Century

 Nowadays, we can afford to think of this painful phase of history being the beginning of an urban-industrial phase out of which we now are moving, by means both technological and cultural-spiritual.
 Thus it finds new meaning, presenting us with a foundation for changes we only now are beginning to make in the fundamental nature of human life and reality.

-When Pluto was in Aquarius, the French and American revolutions broke out, heralding the end of the old social, class and governmental order, the beginning not only of the republic and the concept of modern (quasi-) democracy, but also so many other new laws, principles, norms, inventions, precedents and impulses which now are normalised, but once were unheard of (for example, the metric measurement system).
+When Pluto was in Aquarius, the French and American revolutions broke out, heralding the end of the old social, class and governmental order, the beginning not only of the republic and the concept of modern democracy, but also so many other new laws, principles, norms, inventions, precedents and impulses which now are normalised, but once were unheard of (for example, the metric measurement system).
 The machine age was upon us, together with all the experiential benefits and ills it brought.

-When Pluto entered Aries, the steam engine emerged, powering new forms of production and travel, making all manner of new possibilities available: by the end of the century worldwide travel was well established, and the appurtenances of urban life, from cocoa to bank loans to widespread literacy, plus the new class system of capitalists, bourgeousie and workers, were all normalised, as if they had always been so.
+When Pluto entered Aries, the steam engine emerged, powering new forms of production and travel, making all manner of new possibilities available: by the end of the century worldwide travel was well established, and the appurtenances of urban life, from cocoa to bank loans to widespread literacy, plus the new class system of capitalists, bourgeoisie and workers, were all normalised, as if they had always been so.

 The last Uranus conjunct Neptune in Capricorn in 1821 was very important as far as social structures went: the dawning industrial world, international trade, new ideas, new forms of imperialism, new laws and a fundamental infrastructural shift took place, facilitating new developments in the then-future.
 This was a prime time for inventiveness and technological transformation – everything was shifting.

-In 1850, there was Uranus conjunct Pluto in Aries (the one following this was in 1965-6 in Virgo): this was the time of das Kapital, the Great Exhibition in London, the rise of Queen Victoria, the large-scale exploration of the American West by whites, of many scientific advances, and of a transition into a world interconnected by trains and steamships.
+In 1850, there was Uranus conjunct Pluto in Aries (the one following this was in 1965-6 in Virgo): this was the time of Das Kapital, the Great Exhibition in London, the rise of Queen Victoria, the large-scale occupation of the American West by whites, of many scientific advances, and of a transition into a world interconnected by trains and steamships.
 This was a time when the ideology of the industrial-urban world properly took off.

 1st October 1892.
 Around the exact Neptune conjunct Pluto, this chart shows how the faster planets can temporarily enter into a longterm configuration to upstep its power.
 Note: the astrologers of the time were not aware of Pluto's existence!

-These astrological transitions were far out-classed by that which took place in the 1890s: this one is a historical tuming-point par excellence, the true beginning of the modem world, a global village in the making.
+These astrological transitions were far out-classed by that which took place in the 1890s: this one is a historical turning-point par excellence, the true beginning of the modem world, a global village in the making.
 This time saw the bringing into use of electricity, the invention of the aeroplane, the beginnings of radio and telecommunications, of automation on a large scale – even in war, face-to-face fighting ended, yielding to tanks and big guns.
 The First World War was a symptom of this massive change, a trying out of new toys and a sweeping away of old ways, a "war to end all wars" (which it wasn't, for that was but the perspective of the time, seen from within the then-known range of perceived possibilities).

 Each of these changes represent a change of consciousness too.
 They each present an opportunity for significant elevations of consciousness, and at each one, new religions, beliefs and ideologies get born: for example, in the 1890s, scientism (faith in science as a cure-all) found new strength, Freudianism opened new territory in understanding the psyche and Darwinism in understanding the natural world, East met West through Theosophy and all that it seeded, unionism and socialism became more widely embraced, and ideas went through a change profound and fundamental in effects.
 Gemini and Sagittarius were prominent, featured most strongly at the fullmoon of 3 December 1899 – though this played its part in a 15-year long period involving several major outer-planet aspects.